JanneMattila/azure-monitoring-examples/README.md

 #### Notes

 - Requires custom development
-  - Simplified example about Event Hub Forward [src/EventHubListener/EventHubForwarderFunction.cs](src/EventHubListener/EventHubForwarderFunction.cs)
+  - Simplified example about Event Hub Forwarder [src/EventHubListener/EventHubForwarderFunction.cs](src/EventHubListener/EventHubForwarderFunction.cs)
 - Full flexibility and control
 - Diagnostic settings can be be managed in scale using Azure Policies